buddyboss/buddyboss-platform/src/readme.txt

 * Extend BuddyBoss Platform with a third-party multi-network plugin to allow each site or network to have an isolated and dedicated community, all from the same WordPress installation.

 == Changelog ==

+= 3.0.5 =
+* Bug: Core - Enhanced xProfile REST API data handling to prevent object deserialization
+* Bug: ReadyLaunch - Resolved an issue where Activity Feed sidebar widget settings in ReadyLaunch could not be saved, resulting in a validation error and failed settings update

 = 3.0.4 =
 * Enhancement: Activity - Added Activity Sharing REST API support